CassioML/cassio-website/docs/index.md

 !!! info "Experimental Cassandra features"

-    Some of the features rely on the "Vector Similarity Search" capabilities, which is being added to Cassandra and is not yet merged to the released versions.
+    Some of the features rely on the "Vector Similarity Search" capabilities, which are being added to Cassandra and are not yet merged to the released versions.

     In order to start experimenting with them, at the moment, you need to